Secrets Learned From Dreams

 The Sixth Great Secret

-Not only is said the genetic coding that we begin to learn about the present times, but there is an experience that lies behind that coding.
+Our genetic coding presents us with a body and its possibilities, but there is also an experience that lies behind that coding.
 There are the millions of years life experience that led to the code.
 The archaic in us exists because of connections.
 The whole matrix of life exists because of connections.
 Many of these are obvious as we see in the food chain, as we see in the relationship between plant life and the sun and the earth.
 We see these connections in the way that bacterial life and plant life and human life work together.
 One thing relates to and depends upon another thing.
 At that deep level we all acknowledge that dependence.
 We feel it as a sort of holiness or awe.
 We see it as a fundamental truth and unfortunately often ignore it.

 The Seventh Great Secret